Last updated: July 24, 2020

 - Tenants are still obligated to pay rent and property owners are still required to make mortgage payments, but tenants may not be evicted for non-payment of rent

 Governor Dunleavy announced a comprehensive plan on March 20 that includes a halt to all evictions for the 13,000 Alaskans who receive rental assistance through the Alaska Housing Finance Corporation.
+The moratorium expired on July 1, 2020.

 - 60-day moratorium